Gratitude

 I am grateful to George Reich for decades of collaboration and creation, for getting to know my musical sensibilities so well and going along with my crazy notions.
 I am also grateful to him for talking me down from the crazier ones.
 Thanks for your musicianship, your focus and your friendship.

-I am grateful to Gwen Young for believing in me early on and for your love, wisdom, support, and encouragement.
+I am grateful to Gwendolyn Young for believing in me early on and for your love, wisdom, support, and encouragement.

 I am grateful collectively and individually to the Blessed Sacrament Choir members.
 You are amazing and I love each of you.
-And also to the Blessed Sacrament community at large for their acceptance, love and support.
+And also to the Blessed Sacrament community at large for their acceptance, love and support for just shy of 40 years.
+Good things come to and end, but the memories are seared into my soul.
+Thank you.

 Thank you, Daniel Garza for being the first to interview me as a musician and for your ongoing support.

-I am grateful to Sara Shakliyan-Mendez for her musical contributions on Your Sweater, It's About Love, Celebration Mix and Love Shines On, her patience, and for her honest feedback.
+I am grateful to Sara Shakliyan for her musical contributions on Your Sweater, It's About Love, Celebration Mix and Love Shines On

 I am grateful to Sara, Lisa, Louie Ulanday and Tom Madrid, Jr. for their chorus vocals on It's About Love, Celebration Mix.

-I am grateful to Ron Fredryck for taking time out of his busy schedule to offer musical input, for the laughs and for keeping my hair looking so good.
+I am grateful to Ron Frederick for taking time out of his busy schedule to offer musical input, for the laughs and for keeping my hair looking so good.

-I am grateful to Michael Canyon Drebert for his fantastic insights and the truly magnificent video he made for Invocation.
+I am grateful to Michael Canyon Drebert for his fantastic insights and the truly magnificent videos he made for Invocation and Wake Up!.
 Namaste, sir.

 I am grateful to Regina Bunye-Johnson for frequent input and the lovely flute playing in These are the Walls.